AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 Distributing events in inter-process environments is supported with Axon Server by default.

 Alternatively, you can choose other components that you can find in one of the extension modules (Spring AMQP, Kafka).

-## Asynchronous Event Processing

-The recommended approach to handle events asynchronously is by using a tracking event processor.
-This implementation can guarantee processing of all events, even in case of a system failure \(assuming the events have been persisted\).

-However, it is also possible to handle events asynchronously in a `SubscribingEventProcessor`.
-To achieve this, the `SubscribingEventProcessor` must be configured with an `EventProcessingStrategy`.
-This strategy can be used to change how invocations of the event listeners should be managed.

-The default strategy \(`DirectEventProcessingStrategy`\) invokes these handlers in the thread that delivers the events.
-This allows processors to use existing transactions.

-The other Axon-provided strategy is the `AsynchronousEventProcessingStrategy`.
-It uses an `Executor` to asynchronously invoke the èvent listeners.

-Even though the `AsynchronousEventProcessingStrategy` executes asynchronously, it is still desirable that certain events are processed sequentially.
-The `SequencingPolicy` defines whether events must be handled sequentially, in parallel or a combination of both.
-Policies return a sequence identifier of a given event.
-If the policy returns an equal identifier for two events, this means that they must be handled sequentially by the event handler.
-A `null` sequence identifier means the event may be processed in parallel with any other event.

-Axon provides a number of common policies you can use:

-* The `FullConcurrencyPolicy` will tell Axon that this event handler may handle all events concurrently.
-This means that there is no relationship between the events that require them to be processed in a particular order.
-* The `SequentialPolicy` tells Axon that all events must be processed sequentially.
-Handling of an event will start when the handling of a previous event is finished.
-* `SequentialPerAggregatePolicy` will force domain events that were raised from the same aggregate to be handled sequentially.
-However, events from different aggregates may be handled concurrently.
-This is typically a suitable policy to use for event listeners that update details from aggregates in database tables.

-Besides these provided policies, you can define your own.
-All policies must implement the `SequencingPolicy` interface.
-This interface defines a single method, `getSequenceIdentifierFor`, that returns the sequence identifier for a given event.
-Events for which an equal sequence identifier is returned must be processed sequentially.
-Events that produce a different sequence identifier may be processed concurrently.
-For performance reasons, policy implementations should return `null` if the event may be processed in parallel to any other event.
-This is faster, because Axon does not have to check for any restrictions on event processing.

-It is recommended to explicitly define an `ErrorHandler` when using the `AsynchronousEventProcessingStrategy`.
-The default `ErrorHandler` propagates exceptions, but in an asynchronous execution, there is nothing to propagate to, other than the executor.
-This may result in Events not being processed.
-Instead, it is recommended to use an `ErrorHandler` that reports errors and allows processing to continue.
-The `ErrorHandler` is configured on the constructor of the `SubscribingEventProcessor`, where the `EventProcessingStrategy` is also provided.

 ## Replaying events